 • Help you create an outstanding density of the components in multi-layered boards.

 • Increase the trace density in multi-layered boards as they can be run above and below one another in various directions.
-Vias permits different traces to connect, thereby acts as vertical connection factors.
+Vias permit different traces to connect, thereby acting as vertical connection factors.

 • When a via is not integrated with the routing process of a multi-layered PCB, the components end up being placed compactly.

 • Facilitate power and signal transmission between the layers.
 PCB components should be routed on a single plane whenever you do not want to use a via.
 More importantly, the surface-mounted components in a multi-layered PCB make it difficult to route the parts on a single plane.

 When using vias in a PCB, it is essential to consider the tips below;